Sabina-Karimova/reading-list-sabina/README.md

 ### Submission:
 - Once you've completed the assignment, push your branch to this repository.
-- Create a pull request (PR) to merge your branch into the `main` branch.
+- Create a pull request (PR) to merge your branch into the `main` branch of this repo.
 - In the PR description, provide any instructions necessary for running your reading list application locally (if different from opening an HTML file in a browser).
 - Feel free to include any additional comments or explanations about your implementation choices.